msurdeanu/my-alerts-app/README.md

 * Ability to **encrypt / decrypt sensitive stuff** in alerts using symmetric algorithms: AES.
 * **Multiple channels** for sending alerts in case of an issue.
 * **Settings page**.
 Provides ability to change application behavior at runtime without restarting application.
+* **Plugins page**.
+Nice webpage from where you can enable / disable different plugins.
 * **Statistics page**.
 Simple page with multiple statistics about current running instance.

 ## Running the application